SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 sudo mysql_secure_installation
 ```

+Securing the MariaDB service is important, however, securing the environment in which these services run is also top of the list.
+Remember: "Black Hats" are trying to penetrate my defences, and I'm trying to push 18 Startups out the door.
+Security is vital, it's important, it's *ESSENTIAL*.
+It's not the 1970s anymore.

 ### What is SSH?

 Secure Shell, SSH, is a network protocol used to provide secure encrypted communication between two untrusted hosts over an insecure network.
 It was designed to replace Telnet and other insecure remote shell protocols.